Purchase a Wide Selection of Wildflower from Tn Nursery

 May Apple Plants

 Our final pick for wildflowers that are often used in garden spaces is Trillium Plants.
 This species grows best in partially shaded environments and damp soil.
 Trillium is usually found with red, white, or yellow flowers that bloom in early Spring.
-You can expect these to grow 12 to 18 inches tall with three leaves on each stem surrounding the bulb.
+You can expect these to grow 12 to 18 inches tall, with three leaves on each stem surrounding the bulb.
 These are tough plants and will survive despite droughts or flooding.
-If you are looking for a resilient and elegant plant, then this is one of our top choices for wildflowers.
+If you are looking for a resilient and elegant plant, this is one of our top choices for wildflowers.